 Conservation Easements

-We work with landowners to identify resources that are important to the landowner and to establish a plan to protect what they value.
-Once finalized, the conservation easement follows the deed and is tied to the land forever.
+We work with landowners to identify resources that are important to them and to establish a plan to protect what they value.
+Once finalized, the conservation easement is recorded and, like a deed when you sell a property, a conservation easement is tied to the land forever.
 We monitor the conservation easement areas on a yearly basis to ensure the landowner manages the property according to the conservation easement.

 Benefits of Protecting Your Land

-With partial to full donations of the value of conservation easements or land, the landowner may be able to realize a tax benefit.
+With full or partial donations of the value of conservation easements or land, the landowner may be able to realize a tax benefit.
 The Conservancy advises potential donors and their families to work with their attorney, accountant, or financial adviser.
-Appraisals are an essential part of the process to value donations of land, and they are based on highest and best use (or development value) of the land.
-Conservation easements are valued at the difference between the highest and best use and the value with the conservation easement restrictions in place.
+Appraisals are an essential part of the process to value donations of land, and they are based on highest and best use of the land.
+For conservation easements the value is generally the difference between the highest and best use and the value with the conservation easement restrictions in place.